FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/auth-and-the-bottleneck-architecture.md

 ## Benefits of a user auth service

-This user management architecture enables single sign-on (SSO), which makes users's lives easier.
+This user management architecture enables single sign-on (SSO), which makes users' lives easier.
 They only have to remember username and password for all their applications.
 Among other benefits are increased visibility, decreased operational complexity, and increased authentication choice.

 ### Increased visibility and development speed